 Q: Can kidney stones trigger diarrhea?

-A: No, but diarrhea is a risk factor for kidney stones.
-Dehydration, a typical complication of diarrhea, increases a person’s risk for this condition.17 Even more, diarrhea affects the body’s absorption of nutrients like calcium, leading to kidney stone formation.18
+A: No, but chronic diarrhea is a risk factor for kidney stones.
+These two diseases are connected since dehydration, a typical complication of diarrhea, increases a person’s risk for kidney stones.17 Even more, diarrhea affects the body’s absorption of nutrients like calcium and can lead to kidney stone formation.18

 Q: Can acid reflux (heartburn) cause diarrhea?